 When Wynwood Yard opened two years ago the property came with a rugged yet fertile garden already on site that creator Della Heiman embraced.
 Fresh ingredients for her healthy vegan food truck, Della Test kitchen were grown on site and visitors to the yard could hang out amongst tomatoes, kale, and fresh herbs used at the bar.
 This past summer Wynwood Yards edible garden got a big makeover!
-Now the garden is bigger, better and more productive than ever, with everything from dandelion greens to oregano flowers being used at the newly opened Charcoal Bar and Grill.
-Monthly garden dinners take place under reclaimed wood pergola, surrounded by the bounty of the edible garden.
+Now the garden is bigger, better and more productive than ever, with everything from dandelion greens to oregano flowers being used at the newly opened Charcoal Garden Bar and Grill.
+Monthly garden dinners take place under a reclaimed wood pergola, surrounded by the bounty of the edible garden.

 The Broken Shaker & 27 restaurant bar and kitchen garden